yt-dlp/yt-dlp/README.md

 * `innertube_host`: Innertube API host to use for all API requests; e.g. `studio.youtube.com`, `youtubei.googleapis.com`.
 Note that cookies exported from one subdomain will not work on others
 * `innertube_key`: Innertube API key to use for all API requests.
 By default, no API key is used
 * `raise_incomplete_data`: `Incomplete Data Received` raises an error instead of reporting a warning
+* `visitor_data`: Overwrites the visitor data used in api requests
+* `po_token`: Passes a PO token to the player api request.
+Needs to be used with a matching visitor data value

 #### youtubetab (YouTube playlists, channels, feeds, etc.)
 * `skip`: One or more of `webpage` (skip initial webpage download), `authcheck` (allow the download of playlists requiring authentication when no initial webpage is downloaded.
 This may cause unwanted behavior, see [#1122](https://github.com/yt-dlp/yt-dlp/pull/1122) for more details)